Will Netflix raise prices again? Analysts think so

 Oppenheimer, factoring in the potential hike, raised its fourth-quarter and fiscal 2025 average revenue per member estimates by 2%.

-Macquarie US Equity Research senior media tech analyst Tim Nollen on Friday upped his target price for Netflix, saying in a research note he were "confident on its ad tier in the long-term, boosted by sports and potential price increases."
+Macquarie US Equity Research senior media tech analyst Tim Nollen on Friday upped his target price for Netflix, saying in a research note he was "confident on its ad tier in the long-term, boosted by sports and potential price increases."
 The note offered insights about media tech companies ahead of third-quarter earnings.

 The analyst suggested a potential hike could be in the pipeline for American subscribers.